International Ice Hockey Federation: Centennial All-Star Team

 The IIHF Centennial All-Star Team is an all-star team of hockey players from international tournaments.
 The team was chosen based on the players' "impact in international ice hockey over a period of at least a decade," with a requirement that they must have performed "at the highest possible level (Olympics, the IIHF World Championship or the Canada Cup/World Cup tournaments)."
 The selection was named in 2008.
 All six players were already members of the IIHF Hall of Fame.

 Milestone Award

 The Milestone Award was established in 2012, to be given to "the team or teams that make a significant contribution to international hockey or will have a decisive influence on the development of the game".
 The IIHF wanted an award to recognize great events, great teams or moments that have shaped the game, and sought suggestions from hockey fans to rename it.
-The award is given occasionally, not being given between 2013 and 2024.
+The award is given occasionally; it was not given between 2013 and 2024, nor in 2026.